-Some fundamental differences between these capabilities as versus the drag-and-drop authoring tools used by end users to create web pages for search engine access are:
+Some fundamental differences between these capabilities as versus drag-and-drop authoring tools to create a web page are:

-- Although the services created via FAR can be made available for free, part of the querying protocol can include a credit card number, allowing the user to charge for these custom-advice pages. - FAR is used to specify how to dynamically create web pages on the fly, in some ways similar to the server-side processing available to programmers via cgi scripts, such as for retrieving information from local databases. - Unlike search engines, the web page produced in response to a customer request always answers precisely the question the customer is asking, and allows a variety of relationships, not just string matching.
+- Although the services can be made available for free, part of the querying protocol can include a credit card number, allowing the user to charge for these custom-advice pages. - FAR is used to specify how to dynamically create web pages on the fly, in some ways similar to the server-side processing available to programmers via cgi scripts, such as for retrieving information from local databases. - Unlike search engines, the web page produced in response to a query always answers precisely the question the customer is asking, and allows a variety of relationships, not just string matching.
 For example, the figure lists flowering plant sets costing less than \$25, and then recommends the lowest-priced one.
 Asking that query using a standard search engine (Google) yielded "about 98,000" web pages, the first 30 of which did not satisfy the query.
-(We got tired after looking at 30.)
+(We got tired after looking at 30.).
 Other search engines we tried (Ask Jeeves and AltaVista) fared similarly or worse.